 The description tag is the chunk of text that a search engine will use to display in the search engine results for your website.
-Because of this, its your chance to sell the visitor and entice them to click and visit your site.
+Because of this, it’s your chance to sell the visitor and entice them to click and visit your site.

 <meta name=”description” content=”SpreadsterZone – Spreadshirt t-shirt shop help, custom templates, t-shirt designs, vector conversion and tutorials.” />

 The keywords tag is where a lot of site owners go overboard.
-Its merely a tag that tells search engines what keywords they can find within the site.
-Don’t over stuff your keywords tag as this can really hurt your rankings.
-Keep it short and simple, use your top keyword phrases that we chose earlier, and seperate each phrase with a comma.
+It’s merely a tag that tells search engines what keywords they can find within the site.
+Don’t overstuff your keywords tag as this can really hurt your rankings.
+Keep it short and simple, use your top keyword phrases that we chose earlier, and separate each phrase with a comma.

-<meta name=” keywords” content=”spreadshirt, t-shirt shop, help, tutorials, templates, t shirt designs, vector conversion, vector designs, tshirt shop templates, how to sell t-shirts online” />
+<meta name=” keywords” content=”Spreadshirt, t-shirt shop, help, tutorials, templates, t-shirt designs, vector conversion, vector designs, t-shirt shop templates, how to sell t-shirts online” />

 Avoid using the same word over and over, even if the word repeats in each of your keyword phrases.

-When a search engine finds consistency between the title, description, keywords and the content of the pages within your site, then your site will be ranked higher.
+When a search engine finds consistency between the title, description, keywords, and the content of the pages within your site, then your site will be ranked higher.

 Hot to Change the Meta Tags of Your Web Page

-To change the meta tags of your webpages you will need an HTML editor like Dreamweaver, or you can simply open each html page in Notepad.
+To change the meta tags of your webpages you will need an HTML editor like Dreamweaver, or you can simply open each HTML page in Notepad.

 Locate the <head> tag of each page and enter your meta tag info (use the sample above as a template).
 Be sure that your meta tag info is between the <head> and </head> tags.
 Change this for every single page on your website.